Belval/pdf2image-as-a-service/README.md

 - `google/app_engine.sh`: Deploy as a function to GCP
 - `amazon/lambda.sh`: Deploy as a function on AWS

-At the current time, only AWS Lambda works.
+At the current time, only AWS Lambda and Google App Engine work.
 You can run it with these steps:

 1. `cd as-a-function`
-2. `bash -c amazon/lambda.sh`
+2. `bash -c amazon/lambda.sh` OR `bash -c google/app_engine.sh`

 The `output.json` is a dictionary containing the resulting images as base64.